j-freddy/j-freddy.github.io/_posts/2023-10-04-how-to-hypnotise-yourself.md

 <span id="blog-summary">{{ page.summary }}</span>

 <div class="callout callout-warning">
-  Disclaimer: I am not a psychologist, neurologist, nor do I specialise in a related field.
-This is a casual article written with my experiences and interpretations, as well as scientific research of an academic that is not an expert in neuroscience.
+  Disclaimer: I am not a psychologist or neurologist, nor do I specialise in a related field.
+This is a casual article written with my experiences and interpretations with some academic research.
 </div>

 The Cambridge dictionary defines hypnosis as: